 Standard wooden pallets are recyclable.
-The organization POC may coordinate periodic pickup with the QRP for 10 or more pallets.
 Pallets, so broken as to be unusable as a pallet, should also be taken directly to the landfill.
 Some older pallets (pre-1980) may have been treated with PCB and other harmful chemicals and should be handled with caution.
 Units may draw pallets from the QRP as needed.
+Transportation can be arranged by the QRP for a fee.